Offering an American education from Pre-K to Grade 12

 Kindergarten 1 (KG1)

-The KG1 program has been adapted from the U.S. Creative Curriculum for Preschool to accommodate the international nature of our students and families.
-The program has all the elements of the American standards with the addition of Health, Arabic and Islamic Studies, History of Qatar, ICT, and the creative Arts (Music, Art, and Performance).
+The KG1 program has been adapted from the U.S. Creative Curriculum to accommodate the international nature of our students and families.
+The program has all the elements of the American standards with the addition of Health and the creative Arts (Music, Art, and Performance).
 The play-based day in KG1 allows children to work at their own pace while having opportunities to develop relationships in a variety of learning environments.

 Download our Parent Guide: Parent Guide for KG 1